noahkamenick/381FinalProject/README.md

 Configure the devices...

-a. copy the CSR1.txt config for to your router 1 VM and the CSR2.txt config to your router 2 VM.
+a. copy the CSR1.txt config to your router 1 VM and the CSR2.txt config to your router 2 VM.

 b. pull from our github repository to a folder on your Ubuntu VM that will contain all your bot files.